 Megève is a warm and welcoming village with cobblestone streets allowing only pedestrians in the town center… and horse carriages.
 The carriages are around the central square and available to take you sight-seeing, or anywhere practically possible… like taking you home after dinner in town.
 A perfect way to end and evening.

 Megève’s magic – to me – is waking up to a morning of virgin snow.
 Untouched, mystical, pure, clean, and magical.
 It’s the stuff fairy-tales are made of.
 White powder everywhere.
 The air is crisp, fresh, and clean.

 Going up the cable car to catch the first ski run down the mountain is filled with expectation: skiing on virgin snow; your ski tracks are the very first for the day.
 The view is beyond words and the only sound you hear is that of your own breathing.
 It sure is a bucket-list item.

 Of all my visits to Megève, the most outstanding ones were over the Christmas festive season.
-The nativity scene at the center square is beautifully crafted and no detail omitted.
-The enormous Christmas tree is almost calling you to come look at the beautiful message we (the nativity scene) have of love, peace, hope and joy!
+The nativity scene at the center square was beautifully crafted and no detail omitted.
+The enormous Christmas tree was almost calling everyone to look at the beautiful message (the nativity scene) of love, peace, hope and joy!